Cultural Travel ideasCultural Travel ideas

 Tower of the Visconti’s Fortress | Castell’Arquato

-The Rocca Viscontea di Castell’Arquato was built in the 14th century in a dominant position, over the entire surrounding valley: from the top of the tower, which has always been an excellent observation point, you can enjoy an extraordinary view of the unusual shape of the fortress and of the surrounding valley.
+The Rocca Viscontea di Castell’Arquato was built in the 14th century in a dominant position, overlooking the entire landscape.
+From the top of the tower, which has always been an excellent observation point, you can enjoy an extraordinary view of the unusual shape of the fortress and the valley, and experience the feeling of being transported to the set of the film Ladyhawke, which was shot here in 1985.

 Keep of Vigoleno | Vernasca

-In the small medieval village of Vigoleno, one of the most beautiful villages in Italy and Orange flag, you can also visit the quadrangular keep, from where you can admire the surrounding valley from the loopholes or beyond the Ghibelline battlements.
+In the small medieval village of Vigoleno, one of Italy’s most beautiful villages and awarded the Touring Club’s Orange Flag, you can visit the castle’s square keep.
+It is a perfect vantage point, allowing you to admire the surrounding landscape by peering through the ancient loopholes and between the Ghibelline battlements.

 Tower of Rivalta Castle | Rivalta